Agency on Bay Managment (ABM)

 The Agency continues to support the efforts of the Tampa Bay Estuary Program, which has developed a long-term restoration and management plan for the Bay; and the Southwest Florida Water Management Districtís SWIM program, an important component of the region's natural resource protection, restoration and management.
 These programs, as well as local initiatives to moderate the impacts of development, are resulting in significant improvements to the Tampa Bay estuary and the region's other natural features.

-Specific actions undertaken by the Agency at the request of the Tampa Bay Estuary Program (TBEP) include Bay Area Scientific Information Symposium (BASIS) 3 - Putting Our Knowledge to Work Symposium, a Manatee Protection Strategies Task Force, the Mitigation Criteria Working Group, and the Off-Road Vehicle Access Working Group.
+Specific actions undertaken by the Agency at the request of the Tampa Bay Estuary Program (TBEP) include Bay Area Scientific Information Symposium (BASIS) 3 - Putting Our Knowledge to Work Symposium through BASIS 5 - Using Our Knowledge to Shape Our Future, a Manatee Protection Strategies Task Force, the Mitigation Criteria Working Group, and the Off-Road Vehicle Access Working Group.
 These efforts have resulted in recommendations to the Estuary Program on the issues raised in the CCMP.
-Other Actions adopted by the Tampa Bay Regional Planning Council and the Agency on Bay Management, as part of implementing the Comprehensive Conservation and Management Plan, are being planned.
+Other Actions adopted by the Tampa Bay Regional Planning Council and the Agency on Bay Management, as part of implementing the Comprehensive Conservation and Management Plan, have also taken place.

-The Agency meets on the second Thursday of each month, usually alternating between a full Agency meeting and committee meetings.
-It is currently chaired by Mr. Bob Kersteen, Gubernatorial Appointee-Pinellas County, TBRPC representative.
+The Agency meets on the second Thursday of most months, usually alternating between a full Agency meeting and committee meetings.
+It is currently chaired by Mayor Bob Minning, City of Treasure Island and TBRPC Chair.